Tipping 1

 So if you are on the fence about tipping your massage therapist or you are feeling a little disgruntled that your massage therapist increased their hourly rate by 10%, consider how hard they work.
 The average cost of a monthly massage with a tip is about one meal out per month with appetizers or drinks.
 That is only one meal out per month less in order to feel better every day!

 How important is your overall health and well-being to you?
-How important is it that that massage therapist earns a livable wage?
+How important is it that a massage therapist earns a livable wage?
 Remember, the average massage therapist is only taking home between 30K and 45K per year.
 The one who owns the business, after expenses, are only about $60K to $75K per year.
-It doesn’t go very far after mortgage, childcare and inflation.
+It doesn’t go very far after mortgage, child care and inflation.

-In the last 50 years massage therapists that have come before me have worked incredibly hard to legitimize our industry.
-Now I think it’s time that we all value ourselves and ask for what we’re worth!
+In the last 50 years, massage therapists that have come before me have worked incredibly hard to legitimize our industry.
+Now I think it’s time that we all valued ourselves and ask for what we’re worth!
 If we all rise up and stop giving fear-discounts and lack discounts, we can change the perception of what massage therapists deserve.
-So, if you are a massage therapist reading this blog post, consider the impacts on the industry when you give a $45-$65 60-massage.
+So, if you are a massage therapist reading this blog post, consider the impacts on the industry when you give a $45-$65 60 minute massage.
 I invite you instead to create the skill set and the confidence you need to charge over $100 an hour.
 If we all came together and did this, society would value our work and employers would be forced to pay more.
 We need this and it is long overdue.

 Profile Picture of Charuta Ahmaiua, LMT